Resource Library Portability: Moving with a Section 8 Voucher

 - If you are planning to move, call your housing specialist before giving notice.
 Some situations may require you to stay in Scott County to remain on the program.

 - Give proper notice to your current landlord (usually a written 60+ day notice is required)

 - Give a 60-day written notice to move to Scott County CDA

-- Examples of leaving not in good standing are: Failure to give proper notice, damage to unit beyond-wear and tear, and unpaid rent owed to the landlord.
+- Examples of leaving not in good standing are: Failure to give proper notice, damage to the unit beyond wear and tear, and unpaid rent owed to the landlord.

-- New landlord must complete and return the Request for Tenancy Approval form by 4:30 pm on the 15th of the month before you move.
+- The new landlord must complete and return the Request for Tenancy Approval form by 4:30 pm on the 15th of the month before you move.

 - The inspection for the new unit and notice of inspection will be mailed.
 Inspection must pass before or on the 1st of the month for the Scott CDA to pay the landlord.

 - 12-month leases are required in any jurisdiction.
 You will be required to sign a 12-month lease upon moving.